An Irish Family in Australia in 1967

 Leaving Ireland for London, UK

-I was used to moving a lot because when I married Peter in 1953 we stayed in Dublin for a few years and I had my first three children there.
+When I married Peter in 1953 we stayed in Dublin for a few years and I had my first three children there.

 We moved to London in 1957 and I had my next two children there.